web-deps/odom/docs/components.md

 #### module

 The `script` tag contains a module that exports the [Constructor](#constructor).
 The constructor is what is used to create the component.
 The constructor takes one parameter `data`.
-The parameter is required as it contains the markup, styles, props and the ID.
+The parameter is required as it contains the markup, styles and the ID.
 We are using `createComponent` to create our component, so, we have to pass the parameter `data` into `options`.
 You do not have to include the attribute `type` on the script element.

 ```html
 <script type="module">